Government Engineering College, Samastipur

 Government Engineering College, Samastipur is an engineering college under Department of Science and Technology, Bihar.
 It is situated in Samastipur district of Bihar.
-College is affiliated with Aryabhatta Knowledge University.
-It was establishe2019.
+This college is affiliated with Bihar Engineering University.
+It was established in 2019.

 Admission

 Admission in the college for four years Bachelor of Technology course is made through UGEAC conducted by Bihar Combined Entrance Competitive Examination Board.
 UGEAC is based on the rank list of JEE Main conducted by National Testing Agency.

 Branches

-College offers three branches in Bachelor of Technology (B.Tech) course with annual intake of 60 students in each branch.
+College offers three branches in Bachelor of Technology (B.Tech.) course with annual intake of 60 students in each branch.